2298-Software/Mambo/README.md

 ## Get started

-### Requirements

-Turbine can execute on any Spark cluster with:

 ### Compiling Turbine

 You can build the Turbine application from the top-level directory of the source code by running the Maven command: